angular/angular/aio/content/guide/updating-to-version-9.md

 In Version 9, Angular Ivy is the default rendering engine.
 If you haven't heard of Ivy, you can read more about it in the [Angular Ivy guide](guide/ivy).

+For guidance on debugging and a list of minor changes associated with Ivy, please see our [compatibility guide](guide/ivy-compatibility).

 For help with opting out of Ivy, please see the instructions [here](guide/ivy#opting-out-of-angular-ivy).